sydney-machine-learning/sentimentanalysis-Hollywood/README.md

+# Sentiment analysis of movie scripts from Hollywood

+This repository provides code and supplementary materials for the paper titled 'Longitudinal Abuse and Sentiment Analysis of Hollywood Oscar and Blockbuster Movie Dialogues using LLMs'.

+## Seminar

+## Publication

 ## Task Description

 This project explores the trends in abusive language and sentiment in Hollywood movies from 1950 to 2024, with a focus on Oscar-nominated films and top 10 box-office hits.
 We utilize modern NLP models such as RoBERTa to conduct multi-label classification on movie subtitles, analyzing shifts in emotions and the use of abusive language across time and genres.